SachinVarghese/WitBot/README.md

 # WitBot
-Welcome to wi-bot a chatbot using wit.ai
+Welcome to witbot a chatbot using wit.ai